National Telecommunications and Information Administration, U.S. Department of Commerce.

 I. Background and Authority

-Additionally, the composition of the FirstNet Authority Board must satisfy the other requirements specified in the Act, including that: (i) At least three Board Start Printed Page 58342members have served as public safety professionals; (ii) at least three members represent the collective interests of states, localities, tribes, and territories; and (iii) its members reflect geographic and regional, as well as rural and urban, representation.
+Additionally, the composition of the FirstNet Authority Board must satisfy the other requirements specified in the Act, including that: (i) At least three members have served as public safety professionals; (ii) at least three members represent the collective interests of states, localities, tribes, and territories; and (iii) its members reflect geographic and regional, as well as rural and urban, representation.

 An individual Board member may satisfy more than one of these requirements.
 The current non-permanent FirstNet Authority Board members are (noting expiration of term):

-- Robert Tipton Osterthaler, Board Chair, Business/technology executive, network (Term expires: January 2021)
+- Robert Tipton Osterthaler, Board Chair, Business/technology executive, network (Term expired: January 2021)

-- Matt Slinkard, Executive Assistant Chief of Police, City of Houston Police Department (Term expires: January 2021)
+- Matt Slinkard, Executive Assistant Chief of Police, City of Houston Police Department (Term expired: January 2021)